 About

 NeuroBlitz has been a tradition in the Department of Neurobiology and Behavior (NBB) since 2006.
-Typically, this seminar series meets 2x per month during the academic school year, featuring 3 graduate student speakers.
+This upcoming year, the seminar series will be held once a month during the academic school year, featuring 6 graduate student speakers each session.
 Unlike other programs on campus, NeuroBlitz remains organized and coordinated by the graduate students, allowing for the control of their own professional development.
 Ultimately, NeuroBlitz serves as an opportunity to develop one’s communication skills with the support of all members within the NBB department.

 Communication